Updated on: November 26, 2024

 Read the full Hotspot Shield review

-• Find a VPN that provides excellent security.
-A high-quality VPN ought to provide standard security features such as 256-bit AES encryption, secure VPN protocols (such as WireGuard, OpenVPN, and IKEv2/IPSec), and a strict no-logs policy, along with a kill switch that stops any internet data from leaking in case the VPN disconnects.
+- I made sure each VPN offers excellent security.
+Each VPN on my list includes industry-standard security features like 256-bit AES encryption, secure VPN protocols (such as WireGuard, OpenVPN, and IKEv2/IPSec), and a strict no-logs policy, along with a kill switch that stops any internet data from leaking in case the VPN disconnects.

 How to Install a VPN on Your Mac